 - b) Refurbished or upgraded assets or infrastructure, such as a station, route, depot, siding or running line. - c) Removal of assets or infrastructure, such as the removal of a level crossing or closure of a station. - d) Rail traffic changes, such as an increase in train frequency or an increase in line speed.
-This could indicate the potential for higher consequences for trespass incidents, and therefore an impact on the overall risk level. - e) Re-signalling schemes might present any of factors a) to d), therefore when resignalling work is planned, a risk assessment is recommended to consider the risk presented by changes, including from new and redundant assets, and risks from any temporary compounds built to store plant and equipment. - f) A change in adjacent land use, for example a new school or new housing developments. - g) Security measures, for example, changes in local station staffing or frequency of security patrols.
+This could indicate the potential for higher consequences for trespass incidents, and therefore an impact on the overall risk level. - e) A change in adjacent land use, for example a new school or new housing developments. - f) Security measures, for example, changes in local station staffing or frequency of security patrols.